 Smart Systems Technologies

-At FLCC, you'll work hands-on with some of the most advanced technology today, including machine vision, collaborative robotics, industrial artificial intelligence, data analytics, digital twins, and augmented virtual reality!
-A wide variety of dynamic careers await you upon graduating, in industries such as smart manufacturing, nanotechnology, and tactical communications.
+Gain hands-on experience with today's most advanced technology, including machine vision, collaborative robotics, artificial intelligence, data analytics, digital twins, and augmented virtual reality.
+Dynamic careers are available in smart manufacturing, nanotechnology, and tactical communications.

 Advanced Manufacturing Pathway